'Glee' star Jane Lynch, wife to divorce - report

-NEW YORK "Glee" star Jane Lynch and her wife, a clinical psychologist, are divorcing after three years of marriage, People magazine reported on Monday.
+NEW YORK, June 10 "Glee" star Jane Lynch and her wife, a clinical psychologist, are divorcing after three years of marriage, People magazine reported on Monday.

 "Lara and I have decided to end our marriage.
 This has been a difficult decision for us as we care very deeply about one another," Lynch said in a statement to People magazine which posted an article on its website.
 "We ask for privacy as we deal with this family matter."